 Submit your application today!

 The purpose of this award is to highlight and honor the achievements of the inventors with value creating ideas and entrepreneurs who propel those ideas into world-class products.
 This is a key element to the continuing success of robotics and automation today.
 Active infusion of innovation and entrepreneurship into technological advancement is regarded critical at this juncture to strengthen a healthy balance between research and practice as well as a healthy growth of industrial and commercial sectors in robotics and automation.

-In a joint event the IEEE Robotics and Automation Society and the International Federation of Robotics will therefore recognize and honor outstanding achievements of entrepreneurs in the commercialization of innovative robotic and automation technology.
-These achievements will be recognized in a specially organized IEEE/IFR Joint Forum on Innovation and Entrepreneurship in Robotics and Automation, which is being held on 21 June 2016 in conjunction with the International Symposium on Robotics (ISR) in Munich, Germany.
+These achievements will be recognized in a specially organized IEEE/IFR Joint Forum on Innovation and Entrepreneurship in Robotics and Automation, which is being held in conjunction with the IEEE International Conference on Robotics and Automation (ICRA 2017).
 The selected finalists will have the opportunity to present their story of the genesis of a successful innovative product in robotics and automation from its very inception to the final state of commercialization in a series of plenary lectures.
-An evaluation board consisting of distinguished individuals from industry and academia will choose the winner.
-A prestigious plaque and a US$ 2,000 prize will be awarded to the winner.
+The ultimate winner will be chosen by an evaluation board consisting of distinguished individuals from industry and academia.
+A prestigious plaque will be awarded to each finalist and a US$ 2,000 prize will be awarded to the winner.

 Applications should describe the original work that has been translated into a commercial success.
 The application must include statements regarding: